 - If the resolution fails to meet the customer’s expectations

 In case of dissatisfaction or unresolved complaint, you can contact Zonal Nodal Officers.
 These officers are entrusted with the grievance redressal that remained unresolved at the bank level.
 You can get the contact details of respective Zonal Nodal Officers from here.

 Level 3: Principal Nodal Officer

-If you still feel dissatisfaction from the resolution, you can escalate the issue to the Principal Nodal Officer.
+If you still feel dissatisfaction with the resolution, you can escalate the issue to the Principal Nodal Officer.

-Zonal Nodal Officer or Principal Nodal Officer needs to acknowledge the complaint within 5 days of receiving complaint.
-Moreover, they have to resolve the issue within maximum three weeks.
+Zonal Nodal Officer or Principal Nodal Officer needs to acknowledge the complaint within 5 days of receiving the complaint.
+Moreover, they have to resolve the issue within a maximum of three weeks.